 Cities in Albania don’t have central bus stations, nor do they have travel agencies that work with every bus company.
 For me, getting the right ticket from Saranda to Berat required me to go from door to door, agency to agency, listening to them telling me where to go in Albanian as I nodded without understanding, then finding another agency, again and again, until I found someone who sold those tickets!
 All the buses depart at different street corners.

 As for the quality of the buses, you definitely won’t have air conditioning and if temperatures are in the high 90s (36 C), which they very often are in Albania during the summer, it will be even hotter inside.

 Finally, sometimes you’ll arrive and find out that your connecting bus doesn’t exist, which happened to me in Fier.
 I needed to pick up a bus to Berat and found out that nothing existed and my only option was to jump in the back of some guy’s van.
 More on that below.

 Food can be hit or miss.

 You know, there were times that I really loved the food in Albania, but much of the time I found the food to be uninspiring.

 Lots of meat pounded into patties or formed into sausages.
 Lots of stews.
 Lots of salads.
 I hate to say it, but as a cheese lover, I found that most of the cheeses I tried had an unappealing flavor to them, almost like they had started to go bad.
-(Coming straight from Greece with its stupendous feta exacerbated this, I’m sure.)
+(Coming straight from Greece with its stupendous feta exacerbated my impressions, I’m sure.)